How Can I Become a Pharmaceutical Drug Rep?

 How Much Do Drug and Pharmaceutical Reps Earn?

-According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $74,520 in 2013 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $75,140 in 2014 (www.bls.gov).
 Your compensation would be partly derived from sales commissions, based on the value of the sales you close.
-Also, you may earn bonuses based on your overall performance, such as achieving certain sales goals.
+Also, you might earn bonuses based on your overall performance, such as achieving certain sales goals.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: